 Moving to the Pacific Northwest changed nearly everything about my photography.
-When we left San Francisco, I consoled myself with the idea of photographing species I’d never seen in the Bay Area — like Bald Eagles and Orcas.
+When we left San Francisco, with mixed feelings for sure, I consoled myself with the idea of photographing species I’d never seen in the Bay Area — like Bald Eagles and Orcas.
 I anticipated tramping along the shoreline trails of Puget Sound as I did around San Francisco Bay, finding my way in a new landscape and ecology.
 I envisioned the Salish Sea bubbling over with pinnipeds, whales and salmon, all there for the photographing with just a launch of a kayak.

 There’s a Reason It’s Green

-The flip side is that in the Northwest, you’re also working with multiple environmental factors when making wildlife pictures.
+The flip side is that in the Northwest, you’re also working multiple environmental factors when making wildlife pictures.
 From a technical standpoint, the most dramatic adaptation in this gorgeous green zone is light — both quality and quantity of light.
 You’re always playing the odds with rain, clouds, diffusion, and time.

 Seattle doesn’t win the prize in terms of annual rainfall.
 The Emerald City gets 37 inches of rain each year — easily dwarfed by a city like Miami which gets 61 inches.
 But Seattle excels at the drizzle effect.
 Where huge downpours in southern towns will drop an inch of rain in one spurt, Seattle wallows in the slow soak.
 It ranks in the top five towns nationally in terms of overcast, with Seattleites living an average of 226 days under clouds each year.
 And Seattle also gets about 140 days of measurable rain.
 Many of those days are functionally unusable from a wildlife photography standpoint, with even more days iffy because of variable light.